Dyz598/pandawa-docs/getting-started/basics.md

 to register all class using the `Routable` PHP attribute or annotation we call it here and register routes for the methods that use the `Route` attribute/annotation.

-So the idea is that Pandawa makes use of PHP Attributes but in most the documentation we will call it annotations to register our code to the application.
+So the idea is that Pandawa makes use of PHP Attributes but in most of the documentation we will call it annotations to register our code to the application.

 Run the Pandawa application same like Laravel with the following command.